Avalanche-io/C4docs/docs/examples/C4example.c4.md

           all
             Batman Begins

+# Processes

 Above the `production_db` resources is instructed to call a 'Process' to obtain it's credentials.
 Processes are declared either with the 'Process' keyword or with a "dash rocket" '->'.
 Immediately after the '->' (or 'Process') is the language in which the process should be interpreted and any evocation arguments.
 In this case bash is called immediately because the '!' makes the directive imperative so the environment variables will be pulled from the local shell as the script is parsed.

 # Signatures

 C4 files can be signed, and services must authenticate signatures before executing code.
 Signature blocks start with `Sign` and end with "Signed [entity alias]", by default a file will be signed from the beginning of the file to the signature line if a `Signed` directive is not matched to a `Sign` block.
 If `Sign` is specified then only the block between `Sign` and `Signed [identity alias]` are signed.

-Signature blocks can be nested within other signature blocks, or any other type of block but must both be in the same block.
+Signature blocks can be nested within other signature blocks, or any other type of block but must start and end in the same block.
 Also the contents of any `Include` files that are in the block are signed as well.

 Markdown and comments are included in the signature, but formatting is not.
-In other words the 'meaning' of the file is signed, not the layout or 'look'.
+In other words the 'meaning' of the file is signed, not the literal text, layout or 'look'.
 Incidental changes to a file such as superfluous spaces will not change the signature.

     Signed Joshua Kolden <joshua@studiopyxis.com>
     Signed Studio Pyxis

 Note decelerations can exist after the signature lines of a file but nothing after the `Signed` line is validated with that signature, so it won't run anywhere that signature is required.